 You are probably already managing your iOS, Android and Windows mobile devices via Mobile Device Management.

 With Desktop Central's modern management capabilities, you can manage a conglomerate of endpoints such as Windows 10 desktops, laptops, mobile devices and surface pro tablets.
 Desktop Central strikes a balance between legacy and modern device management.
-For further insights, refer our Modern management feature page.
+Learn more about modern management capabilities in Desktop Central here.